 Phenelzine sulphate discontinuation

-The supplier of phenelzine sulphate tablets is no longer able to supply this medication in New Zealand.
+The supplier of phenelzine sulphate tablets is no longer supplying this medication in New Zealand.

 Phenelzine sulphate is a monoamine oxidase inhibitor indicated for the treatment of depression.
 Approximately 100 patients in New Zealand are using phenelzine 15 mg tablets.

-Supplies of phenelzine 15 mg tablets are likely to run out by mid-late May 2020.
-Phenelzine will no longer be available once the current supply runs out.
+Supplies of phenelzine 15 mg tablets ran out earlier in 2020.
+Phenelzine is no longer available.

 If you take phenelzine